EvilMindDevs/hms-unity-plugin/README.md

 ### Expected soon features
 * Analytics integration

+## Documentation - Unity Game Integration Solution Overview
+This is a document for who wants to integrate their game to HUAWEI AppGallery using Unity.
+This documents consists general information about the integration cons and pros and brief introduction to them with another 2 presentation inside of it.

 ## Connect your game Huawei Mobile Services in 5 easy steps

 1. Register your app at Huawei Developer